-The Board of Directors of Aus Tin Mining Ltd ("the Company) is responsible for the corporate governance of the Company.
-The Board guides and monitors the business affairs of Aus Tin Mining Ltd on behalf of the shareholders, by whom they are elected, and to whom they are accountable.
+The Board of Directors of Aus Tin is responsible for the corporate governance of the Company.
+The Board guides and monitors the business affairs of the Company on behalf of the shareholders, by whom they are elected, and to whom they are accountable.